 G listening, green, and glorious!

-Our second example turns a brief bit of vivid prose into a poem by dividing it into lines.
-You’ll see that breaking some sentences in the middle instead of at the end creates a more poetic look and sound.
+Our second example turns a brief bit of vivid prose into a poem simply by dividing it into lines.
+If they break some sentences in the middle instead of at the end, your kids will give their acrostics a more poetic look and sound.

 S parrows twitter nearby as I